• Skip to primary navigation

 Spicy Pumpkin Soup Recipe

-It's that time of year, my friends.
-Pumpkin EVERYWHERE.
-I have no issue with pumpkins.
-In fact, I enjoy them very much.
 They have a nice flavor and soften up easily when cooked, so you can make so many different recipes with them.
 Some people tire of them because the season is so short and we're bombarded with pumpkin during the season.

 I'm here to bombard you just a bit more with this recipe, but believe me, it's worth it.
-We're talking Spicy Pumpkin Soup, and you are going to LOVE it, my spicy food loving friends.
+We're talking Homemade Pumpkin Soup, and you are going to LOVE it, my spicy food loving friends.

-My spicy pumpkin soup recipe is rich and creamy and HUGE on FLAVOR because we're making it differently from most pumpkin soups out there.
 My recipe makes it Cajun style, starting with a thick and flavorful roux, then brings in lots of fresh pumpkin, the Cajun Holy Trinity of veggies (bell pepper, onion, celery + garlic), and a tasty blend of Cajun seasonings.

-What more could you ask for in a pumpkin soup?
+What more could you ask for in a creamy pumpkin soup?
 It doesn't get any better than this.
-I'd set my pumpkin soup recipe against any other recipe out there.
+I'd set my easy pumpkin soup recipe against any other recipe out there.
 I love it that much.
 Such a great recipe.
-Plus, I'll show you how to make a few variations in the Recipe Tips section.

 That said, let's talk about how to make pumpkin soup, shall we?